datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

 {% include _toc.html %}

 ##About
-This lesson will explore a way to extract NDVI values from a raster time series in `R` and plot them using `ggplot`.
-Methods learned in this lesson could be applied to any raster time series set.
+In this lesson, we will extract NDVI values from a raster time series in `R` and plot them using `ggplot`.
+Methods learned in this lesson could be applied to any raster time series data.

 **R Skill Level:** Intermediate - you've got the basics of `R` down.